The world is changing rapidly and information becomes obsolete the moment it is published.

 For your postgraduate programme, I suggest to study International Management at King’s College London, University of London, Management at the London School of Economics and Political Science, University of London, or Management at the University of Cambridge.

 These are great programmes if one is interested in managerial positions within corporations, family-owned businesses, and startups as they are less related to finance and more on operation, organisation, and strategy.

-Alternatively, after your undergraduate degree you could also first accumulate work experience and then embark on a MBA, which is a master in business administration and requires work experience for being admitted.
+Alternatively, after your undergraduate degree you could also first accumulate work experience and then embark on an MBA, which is a Master in Business Administration and requires work experience for being admitted.

 Their programme curriculums are very similar and aim to build your general management knowledge.

 For example, they offer modules in Accounting, Entrepreneurship, Finance, Global Management, Human Resources, Information Technology, Leadership, Managerial Economics, Marketing, Operations, Organisational Behaviour, Political Economics, Public Management, and Strategic Management.